n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 The `abvm` feature positions above-base glyphs for attachment to base characters.
-In Tibetan, this includes tone markers, diacritical marks, above-base dependent vowels (matras), and Vedic signs.
+In Tibetan, this includes tone markers, diacritical marks, and above-base dependent vowels (matras).

 ![Application of the abvm feature](/images/tibetan/tibetan-abvm.png)

 The `blwm` feature positions below-base glyphs for attachment to base characters.
-In Tibetan, this includes subjoined consonants as well as below-base dependent vowels (matras), diacritical marks, and Vedic signs.
+In Tibetan, this includes subjoined consonants as well as below-base dependent vowels (matras), and diacritical marks.

 ![Application of the blwm feature](/images/tibetan/tibetan-blwm.png)